jashkenas/ruby-processing/README.md

 ### How to build latest version 2.6.0
 See [wiki](https://github.com/jashkenas/ruby-processing/wiki/How-to-build-latest-version)
-For current release (version 2.5.1) checkout the "stable" branch
+For current release (version 2.5.1) checkout the "stable" branch and follow the same instructions

 ## Documentation